iip-ecosphere/platform/platform/examples/examples.modbusTcp/README.md

 # oktoflow platform examples: MODBUS/TCP

 Demonstrating and utilizing the MODBUS/TCP connector.
 If compile errors are shown, run the instantiation/connector generation as described below (generated classes intentionally not in github, generated connector libraries are intentionally not deployed to Maven).
 We utilize a software server with a fixed layout for testing.
+Since version 0.7.1 the generated code is in `target/gen` rather than `gen`.

 This example currently contains two parts: